 Run comparisonto begin a comparison between your source and target.

-- When the comparison is complete, Gearset will pre-select the items used in the previous deployment, and show you the
+When the comparison is complete, Gearset will pre-select the items used in the previous deployment, if the difference type (new, changed, deleted) is the same as the original deployment, and show you the

 NEXTto move to the pre-deployment summary.